an other way

 Social anxiety isn’t simply about shyness or introversion.
 For many, it’s a deep, often painful fear of being judged, exposed, or humiliated.
 It may show up as dread before speaking, avoidance of social events, or intense self-monitoring during conversations.
+It can contribute to anxiety when trying to sleep.

 For others, it’s more vague – a constant worry about saying the wrong thing, being watched, or being misunderstood.